mkp170791/numpy/doc/source/reference/maskedarray.generic.rst

                 mask=[ True,  True, False, False],
           fill_value=1e+20)

-Masked arrays also support standard numpy ufuncs.
+Masked arrays also support standard numpy_demo ufuncs.
 The output is then a masked array.
 The result of a unary ufunc is masked wherever the input is masked.
 The result of a binary ufunc is masked wherever any of the input is masked.
 If the ufunc also returns the optional context output (a 3-element tuple containing